meta

 Parameters¶

-args : Tuple[str, pd.DataFrame, str, str] A tuple containing: - locus_id : str The ID of the locus - locus_info : pd.DataFrame DataFrame containing locus information - outdir : str Output directory path - meta_method : str Method for meta-analysis
+args : Tuple[str, pd.DataFrame, str, str, bool] A tuple containing: - locus_id : str The ID of the locus - locus_info : pd.DataFrame DataFrame containing locus information - outdir : str Output directory path - meta_method : str Method for meta-analysis - calculate_lambda_s : bool Whether to calculate lambda_s

 Returns¶